Skip to main content

 • When transporting a cylinder, ensure it’s in an upright position.

-• Never use or store LPG cylinders indoors.
+• Never use or store gas bottles indoors.

-• Do not attempt to repair any cylinder, which is rusty, dented, gouged or out of test date.
-Damaged or out of test cylinders cannot be refilled.
+• Do not attempt to repair any gas bottle, which is rusty, dented, gouged or out of test date.
+Damaged or out of test gas bottles cannot be refilled.

 Check for gas

-Checking the level of gas in your barbecue cylinder is a simple process, meaning you should never get caught short again.
+Checking the level of gas in your gas bottle is a simple process, meaning you should never get caught short again.

 To check the gas level: